Scott R. Leah

 Scott earned his law degree, with honors, from Duquesne University School of Law and was selected to represent Duquesne at the American Bar Association (ABA) Regional Appellate Moot Court competition.

-Following law school, Scott served for four years in the United States Navy Judge Advocate General’s Corps and is presently a Commander in the U.S. Navy Reserve.
+Following law school, Scott served for four years in the United States Navy Judge Advocate General’s Corps, followed by 19 years in the U.S. Navy Reserve.
+He retired after 28 years of service.